 To pin down one thing would be difficult.
-I've met some amazing people - friends, colleagues on the courses.
+I've met some amazing people - friends and colleagues - on the course.
 I probably met the best friend I've ever had on this course.

-The short courses were good fun, coming to sea for the first time, doing things like sea survival.
+The short courses were good fun, doing things like sea survival.
 Having to jump off a three-metre board into a pool with a massive lifejacket on, then getting into a circle.
 Firefighting was incredible too.

 All of that put together?
-It's an experience like no other experience in your life, and I've done this all through work, and with friends - which makes it all one great big amazing memory.
+It's an experience like no other in your life, and I've done this all through work, and with friends - which makes it all one great big amazing memory.